 Who We Are

-The crew at Triangle Wine Country are long-time locals who know the Portland area very well.
-Thus, if you’re visiting the Portland area or you’ve just relocated here and you need a few recommendations, we are more than glad to help.
-This is our home, and we look forward to sharing it with you from the perspective of a WSET Certified Personal Sommelier and “getting personal about wine” with you.
+The crew at Triangle Wine Country are long-time locals who know Portland, and the Willamette Valley, very well.
+So, if you’re visiting the Portland area, or you’ve just relocated here and you need a few recommendations, we are happy to help!
+This is our home and we look forward to sharing it with you from the perspective of a WSET Certified Personal Sommelier and to “getting personal about wine” with you.

 Dan K. Johnson